teleprint-me/coinbot/docs/research/model.md

 For a simulation or paper trading, you could make educated guesses or use historical data for \( M \), which would then allow you to calculate \( V(c) \).

-Would you like to further refine these mathematical expressions or discuss how to go about predicting the variables involved, particularly \( V(c) \)?

 ## Time Steps and Variables

 The table keeps track of various parameters at each time step, such as: